We TV

-We TV is an American cable television channel owned by AMC Networks.
+We TV is an American cable television channel owned by AMC Global Media.
 The channel primarily airs lifestyle and entertainment programming targeting women, including reality television programs and acquired series.

 The channel originally launched on September 1, 1997 as Romance Classics, a spin-off of AMC focusing primarily on romance films.
 It first adopted its current branding on January 1, 2001, pivoting to a general entertainment format targeting women.
 Later shifts in its programming have included a focus on reality series, and programming targeting African American women.

 As of November 2023, We TV is available to approximately 64,000,000 pay television households in the United States-down from its 2017 peak of 87,000,000 households.

 History

 Relaunch and early years

 Romance Classics launched on September 1, 1997, under the ownership of what was then the Cablevision Systems Corporation-controlled Rainbow Media.
 It was originally a movie channel focusing mostly on romantic dramas and comedies, and television miniseries.
 Similar to the original format of AMC, the channel initially broadcast its films commercial-free.
 On January 1, 2001, the network was relaunched as WE: Women's Entertainment, taking on an ad-supported general entertainment format.
 By 2006, the network's name was shortened to WE tv.

 WE's programming would shift towards reality shows as the decade progressed.
 In addition to general fare (like Secret Lives of Women), the network became known for airing several shows related to weddings (such as Bridezillas, Big Easy Brides and My Fair Wedding with David Tutera).
 On August 18, 2009, Rainbow launched a sister network called Wedding Central; the channel would last less than two years before it was closed on July 1, 2011.

 In January 2011, We TV confirmed that it had signed Toni Braxton for a reality series, entitled Braxton Family Values, which is marketed as one of the flagship shows.
 The network was given a new logo and branding ahead of the show's launch, with the tagline "Life As WE Know It".

 In March 2012, the network ordered 14 episodes of Kendra on Top; a reality show following the lives of Kendra Wilkinson and Hank Baskett, who previously appeared in the E! reality series Kendra.
 Kendra said the show focuses on "motherhood, parenthood, and wife hood".
 Kendra On Top premiered on June 5, 2012.